JML-Sites/service/about.md

 ## Building a new house

 After a year, we moved to a new piece of property, where we built a new house from another person's design.
 I did a lot of the framing, painting, and designed/mainained a solar power system and all of the household water.
-It was a lot of work, and sometimes we needed to replace the water pump or use the generator, but I gained a ton of experience.
+It was a lot of work, and sometimes we needed to replace the water pump or use the generator, but I learned a ton.

 ### Assembling a small solar power system
 ![Jesse posing while working](assets/images/solar.jpg)